datawire/datawire-common/docs/source/tutorial/intro_datawire.rst

    :language: python
    :pyobject: Client.on_reactor_init

-.. note:: Messages are sent by default on port 5672 (the IANA assigned
+.. note:: This tutorial uses several different ports, beginning with
-	  port for AMQP).
-Make sure you don't have a firewall filtering port 5672, or none of these examples will work.
+          port 5672 (the IANA assigned port for AMQP), and going up 5682.
+Make sure you don't filter ports 5672 through 5682, or these examples will not work.

 Directory
 =========